 § 8 Liability

 (1) Claims of the customer for damages are excluded.
 Excluded from this are claims for damages by the customer arising from injury to life, limb or health or from the breach of essential contractual obligations (cardinal obligations) as well as liability for other damages based on an intentional or grossly negligent breach of duty by the provider, its legal representatives or vicarious agents.
-Essential contractual obligations are those whose fulfillment is necessary to achieve the objective of the contract.
+Essential contractual obligations are those whose fulfilment is necessary to achieve the objective of the contract.

 (4) The provisions of the Product Liability Act remain unaffected.